ckormanyos/e_float-2021/README.md

 The `e_float` project itself is derived from an earlier, unpublished work.
-This work, entitled `mp_cpp` was created in the 1990s and was, at the time of its creation, quite novel in its approach to dealing with big floating-point numbers within the context of the C++ language.
+This work, entitled `mp_cpp` was created in the 1990s and was, at the time of its creation, quite cutting-edge in its approach to dealing with big floating-point numbers within the context of the C++ language.